Virtual Conference 2023

 Join us for the two-hour scientific program on surgery and nutrition.

-The IAOMS Virtual Conference in collaboration with Osteo Science Foundation returned for the third year on June 15, 2022.
-Through the generous support of Osteo Science Foundation, IAOMS is able to offer complimentary registration to all OMF surgeons for this year’s event.
+The IAOMS Virtual Conference in collaboration with Osteo Science Foundation returns for the fourth year November 15, 2023.
+Through the generous support of Osteo Science Foundation, IAOMS can offer complimentary registration to all OMF surgeons for this year’s event.

-The IAOMS Virtual Conference in collaboration with Osteo Science Foundation took place on June 15, 2022 from 8:00AM to 10:00AM CDT.
-This two hour scientific program will cover “Defect Oriented Approach to Maxillofacial Reconstruction” with presentations by Dr. Matteo Chiapasco, Dr. Nicholas Makhoul and moderation by Dr. Michael Markiewicz.
+The IAOMS Virtual Conference in collaboration with Osteo Science Foundation will take place on November 15, 2023 from 8:00AM to 10:00AM CDT.
+This two hour scientific program with presentations by Dr. Teresa Biggerstaff and Dr. Mark A. Green.

 Through the generous support of Osteo Science Foundation, IAOMS is able to offer complimentary registration to all OMF surgeons for this year’s event.

-In this session, the speakers will present complications in reconstruction and regeneration with a one hour question and answer opportunity following the conclusion of both presentations.
+In this session, the speakers will present their lectures with a half-hour question-and-answer opportunity following the conclusion of both presentations.

 8:00AM – 8:45AM

 The Role of Nutrition in Healing of Maxillofacial Surgery

 Bone grafting and soft tissue grafting has become more and more sophisticated over time due to the innovative development and use of biomaterials.
 These regenerative procedures allow for dental rehabilitation utilizing dental implants.
 Careful patient selection, surgical technique and selection of appropriate biomaterials and sound functional design are the foundational principles of predictable outcomes.
 But sometimes, even when all of these guiding principles are followed, we still see failure of the regenerative procedure or failure of the dental implant.